Search by Keyword

 (John Lennon – Paul McCartney)

-Although John occasionally ventured into this narrative style of lyric writing, "Sexy Sadie," "Mr. Kite" and "Dr. Robert" being examples, John usually preferred writing either about personal experience or to express himself using jumbled wordplay, or a combination of both, throughout the mid- to later-Beatle years.
+Although John occasionally ventured into this narrative style of lyric writing, "Sexy Sadie," "Mr. Kite" and "Dr. Robert" being examples, he usually preferred writing either from personal experience or with the desire of expressing himself, often using jumbled wordplay, or a combination of both, throughout the mid- to later-Beatle years.
 However, during their stay in India in the spring of 1968, with nothing but time on his hands, John took it upon himself to compose a couple more narrative songs; one centered around a woman named Pam, and the other about a curious character named “Mean Mr. Mustard.”

 "I'd read somewhere in the paper about this mean guy who was hiding five-pound notes, not up his nose but somewhere else, and so I wrote about him.
 And no, it has nothing to do with snorting cocaine."